Richard Skinner (broadcaster): Radio 1

 In October 1973, Skinner joined BBC Radio 1 as one of the original presenters of Newsbeat.
 He continued in this role until 1980, when he became a regular presenter of music programmes for Radio 1, taking over the Monday-Thursday evening show from Mike Read in December 1980.
 At the same time Skinner continued with Newsbeat as a studio producer and also worked as an in-vision continuity announcer for Thames Television.
 According to Skinner, during his time working on Newsbeat he broke the news of the death of John Lennon to Paul McCartney's household by phone in the early hours of 9 December 1980.

 In late 1981, Skinner became presenter of Radio 1's Rock On magazine show on Saturday afternoons and Roundtable on Friday evenings, on which he and guests would review the week's new releases.
 He continued with the programme until late 1985.
 In addition to Roundtable, from 1983 Skinner presented the Saturday Live show from 4 to 6:30 pm alongside Andy Batten-Foster.

 On 30 September 1984, 17 years to the day after Radio 1 began, Skinner took over the Sunday afternoon Top 40 show, also broadcast on FM.
 That same day David Jensen, who had just left Radio 1, started presenting The Network Chart Show on commercial radio in competition.

-On BBC television, Skinner presented Top of the Pops from 1980 to 1985 and The Old Grey Whistle Test from 1984 to 1986.
+On BBC television, Skinner presented Top of the Pops from 1980 to 1985 and 1988 to 1989, and The Old Grey Whistle Test from 1984 to 1986.
 He also played two roles in the Band Aid and Live Aid phenomenon of the 1980s.
 Instead of publicising a new Boomtown Rats release as planned, Bob Geldof announced the creation of the Band Aid project on Skinner's Radio 1 show in 1984.

 Then on 13 July 1985, Skinner made the opening announcement at Live Aid ("It's twelve noon in London ...") as the event got underway.
 He also fronted the first hours of BBC TV's Bafta Award-winning coverage.